ElvishScout/css-animations/README.md

 # css-animations

-HTML animations using pure CSS
+HTML animations using pure CSS, without a single line of JavaScript involved.